rocky-linux/documentation/docs/guides/summer-of-docs-2024.md

 ## Timeline

-- **June 1 - June 15**: Initial assessment, sprint planning, participant selection, onboarding, topic selection, and setup for virtual desktop environment.
+- **June 15 - June 30**: Initial assessment, sprint planning, participant selection, onboarding, topic selection, and setup for virtual desktop environment.
-- **June 16 - August 15**: Content creation and translations.
+- **July 1 - August 30**: Content creation and translations.
-- **August 16 - August 30**: Revisions based on community feedback and final translations.
+- **Sept 1 - Sept 15**: Revisions based on community feedback and final translations.

 ## Application Process
 This project is open to everyone.
 Interested candidates should email docs@rockylinux.org with any of the following: